 The town held its first Assembly under a big tree next to the church, where the first mayor was elected and at which it was decided to keep the old name "arboris belli", changing it in Alberobello, in tribute to the great oak tree (tree:arboris) below which they had gathered to gain their freedom.

 The municipal coat of arms also recalls this event, with a large oak tree beneath which a Knight, armed with armour fights with a rampant lion (representing the feudalism).
 About the oak fly two doves, symbols of love and peace.

 The area around Alberobello is very charming and full of farms where you can enjoy not only the landscape, but also the local cuisine.
-The supremacy, for both quantity and quality, goes to the hand-made pasta, produced in all formats, even the most curious, such as the “orecchiette”, “laganelle”, “lasagne”, and “strascinate”.
+The supremacy goes to the hand-made pasta, produced in many varieties such as the “orecchiette”, “laganelle”, “lasagne”, and “strascinate”.